UACJ Group Basic Environmental Policies

 The UACJ Group views the protection of biodiversity as one of the most important global environmental challenges, and we treat it as such within the UACJ Group Code of Conduct.
-The UACJ Group procures raw metal, our primary raw material, mainly on the open market, and then processes it into metal materials that can then be used by our customers to make products.
-Our business model, therefore, does not have a significant direct impact on biodiversity.
-Nevertheless, we engage in actions such as those given below at individual business locations.
+Though the UACJ Group’s business model does not have a significant direct impact on biodiversity, we engage in actions we believe will help protect it.
+Examples of these actions, taken at individual business locations, are given below.

-- Reduction of lumber usage in shipping materials at UACJ Extrusion Nagoya Corporation’s Anjo Works and other locations
+- Reduction of lumber usage in shipping material

 The UACJ Group’s customer base includes a significant number of manufacturers who export products to destinations outside Japan.
 This is one reason why we are keenly aware of the importance of supply-chain management.

-We take steps to ensure that the raw metals we use include no conflict mineral*3.
-And we exercise stringent measures to comply with the European Union’s REACH*4 regulation and RoHS*5 directive, and ensure that our products contain no controlled substances.
+We take steps to ensure that the raw metals we use include no conflict mineral*1.
+And we exercise stringent measures to comply with the European Union’s REACH*2 regulation and RoHS*3 directive, and ensure that our products contain no controlled substances.
 Furthermore, we make a point of responding appropriately when customers request us to complete a green procurement survey.